CianDaly/Game-Review-App/README.md

 ![][comments]

->> . . .  . . . . .
+>> Displays comments made by user for chosen game.
+User can then choose to write their own message and their username for the comment.
+They click submit to add their comment and it is displayed on the game's comment page.

 ## Routing.

-. . . .
-List each route supported by the app.
-For each one state the associated view and whether it's public/private (requires authentication) . . . . .

-- /articles (public)- displays all published articles - title and author only.
-- /articles/:id (private) - detail view of a particular article.
-+ /articles/:author:id - display all articles by a specific author.
-- etc
-- etc
+- / (public) - main home page of app, displays all games with a review message board.
+- /posts/:post_id (public) - displays message board of chosen game with comments from user.

 ## Storybook.

-. . . . .
-A screenshot of the fully expanded list of stories from the tool's UI (see below). . . . .
+. . .
+A screenshot of the fully expanded list of stories from the tool's UI . . .

 ![][stories]

 ## Backend (Optional).

 . . . . .
-Briefly explain any backend used by the app (e.g. JSON-server, Open API) . . . . . .
+There is no backend functionality implemented for this app . . . . . .

 ## Authentication (Optional).

-. . . .
-Briefly explain the authentication method used by your app (e.g. JWT, Firebase) ).
-If user registration is not supported, mention test username/password pairs available . . . . . .
+. . .
+There is no user authentication implemented for this app. . .

 ## Independent learning.

-. . . . .
-State any non-standard aspects of React or other related technologies that you researched and applied in this assignment, other than those covered by the two previous sections . . . . .
+ Researched how to build and deploy my app to a domain on the internet.
+The app is hosted and deployed on Surge to view it as an end user would on the internet.
+ I watched a tutorial of how to use Firebase for user authentiaction for a sign-up and login process but was unable to implement this fully due to time contrainsts.

 [main]: ./images/mainView.png
 [comments]: ./images/commentPage.png